Core Concepts

 Port Exposure

-Section titled “Port Exposure”When a service starts listening on a port inside a workspace container, SAM automatically detects it and makes it accessible via a unique URL:
+Section titled “Port Exposure”When a service starts listening on a port inside a workspace, SAM automatically detects it and makes it accessible via a unique URL:

 A node is a cloud VM that hosts one or more workspaces.
-When you create a workspace, SAM either assigns it to an existing healthy node or provisions a new one.
+You normally never think about nodes — SAM assigns your workspace to a healthy node or provisions a new one for you.

 Providers